sarahsanders-docker/docs/content/manuals/docker-hub/download-rate-limit.md

 charged at an on-demand rate.
 You can [scale your limit](../subscription/scale.md) or [upgrade](../subscription/change.md) to get a higher limit.

+We calculate storage based on each unique image layer (or “digest”) stored within a repository.
+Only unique layers contribute to your storage usage, which means if multiple images in a single repository share the same layer, you’re only billed once for that layer.
+However, if the same layer is used across different repositories, it will count separately in each one.

+**Example:** If 10 different repositories use the same digest, you would be billed for the storage of that digest 10 times (once per repository).
+However, if you have 10 versions of an image within a single repository that uses the same digest, you would only pay for that digest once.

 ## Pull limit and rate limit